junyuelin/UCSD-MentalHealth-Bot/index.md

 to show that you’re listening and to help them process their thoughts.
 - Help with problem-solving: Instead of telling users what to do, guide them through the process of thinking about their challenges and possible solutions.
-- Facilitate helpful thought patterns: When users mention feeling depressed or anx- ious, offer guidance based on therapeutic methods such as Cognitive Behavioral Therapy (CBT).
-Encourage users to explore thought patterns and how they can chal- lenge negative thoughts.
+- Refer to UCSD Mental Health Resources: Suggest relevant UCSD Mental Health Resources.
 - Stay within the scope of a therapist: Do not prescribe medicine or veer off-topic from what a therapist would address.

 ## Guardrails
-To ensure appropriate responses, our chatbot impliments the following using NeMo Guardrails:
+To ensure appropriate responses, our chatbot uses NeMo Guardrails to create the following:
 - Crisis Response Rail: Detects suicidal or crisis behavior, and provides UCSD emer- gency service contact information in addition to the national suicide hotline
 - Fact Checking Rail: Ensures UCSD mental health service-related information is ac-